Shoulder Labral Tear Specialist

 - Debridement- During debridement, Dr. Provencher smooths out the torn labrum.
 This procedure is typically recommended for SLAP tears that do not involve the biceps tendon.

 - Labrum repair- Most commonly found in cases associated with chronic shoulder instability, the labrum may be torn in the lower half of the socket.
 A repair of the labrum is performed by Dr. Provencher to restore stability to the joint.

 - Biceps tenodesis- Biceps tenodesis involves Dr. Provencher removing the injured biceps tendon from the torn labrum and reinserting it into a different lower area of the shoulder on the humerus (upper arm bone).
 By decreasing the SLAP region’s pulling forces, the painful and troublesome symptoms will be alleviated.

 - SLAP repair- A SLAP repair is usually reserved for young, overhead athletes who want to remain active in sports.
 A SLAP repair is the most common procedure for symptomatic SLAP lesions and involves the labrum being reattached to the socket using strong sutures.

 - Bankart repair- A Bankart repair is the most common shoulder surgery performed on patients with chronic instability.
 Performed by Dr. Provencher in an arthroscopic procedure, the labral tear is repaired and the stretched anterior shoulder capsule is made to lie on top to make it smaller.

-For more resources on a labral tear, such as SLAP and Bankart tears, or to learn more about torn labrum treatment, please contact Dr. Matthew Provencher, orthopedic shoulder specialist serving the greater Vail, Aspen and Denver, Colorado communities.
+For more resources on a labral tear, such as SLAP and Bankart tears, or to learn more about torn labrum treatment, please contact Dr. Matthew Provencher, orthopedic shoulder specialist serving the Vail, Aspen, Colorado Springs and Denver, Colorado communities.